 Naming your company can be challenging and time-consuming.
 If you need help or simply don’t have the time (it took us nearly 50 hours to name “crowdspring”), you can leverage crowdspring’s community of more than 220,000+ creatives to come up with your business name.

-Whether you leverage crowdspring’s community to help name your startup or small business or find a name on your own, you might find the following 10 tips useful:
+Whether you leverage crowdspring’s community to help name your startup or small business or find a name on your own, you might find the following 10 business naming tips useful: